 (*) This may be a different year for students enrolled on an integrated Master's degree programme or a degree programme that already also includes a year in industry - cbeck with your Go Abroad Coordinator at your academic school.

-If you wish to spend a full year abroad on exchange through the Erasmus+, International Exchange or Swiss European Mobility Programme during your course at Queen Mary, you will need to select and apply for a degree programme that includes a "with a year abroad" option when you submit your application directly on UCAS (available for most of our programmes).
+If you wish to spend a full year abroad on exchange through the Student Exchange Programme during your course at Queen Mary, you will need to select and apply for a degree programme that includes a "with a year abroad" option when you submit your application directly on UCAS (available for most of our programmes).

 The application takes place centrally through the Global Opportunities Office.